azine/email-bundle/README.md

 This bundle will render email that consist of a html-part and a plain-text part.

-The supplied baseEmailLayout-template in this bundle is split into two files "baseEmailLayout.txt.twig" and "baseEmailLayout.html.twig" to make them more easy to extend and manage.
+The supplied baseEmailLayout-template in this bundle is split into two files `baseEmailLayout.txt.twig` and `baseEmailLayout.html.twig` to make them more easy to extend and manage.
 The *.txt.twig with the required blocks and the *.html.twig which is included in the body_html-block of the *.txt.twig template.

 The "*.txt.twig" is the template that will be called for rendering.
 It must contain the following blocks: